-Assateague Island National Seashore turns 50 years old in 2015 and we’re reflecting on Assateague’s rich history to commemorate the occasion.
+Originally reprinted in 2015 to celebrate Assateague Island National Seashore’s 50th birthday, these cards remain popular as a reflection of Assateague’s rich history.
 Each package contains four blank cards, 4″x6″ folded, printed on 14pt cardstock with white envelopes.
 Each card depicts one of each design pictured.
 Shipping included in cost.

 There is an interpretive message on the back of each card explaining the significance of the image that reads:

 “In the 1960s and 1970s, one of the remaining active homes on Assateague Island belonged to Mabel and Churchill Hungerford.
 Owners of a New Jersey based company that built custom water treatment systems, the Hungerfords commuted to their second home weekly.
 Each year Mrs. Hungerford would commission an artist to paint their Christmas card.
 Some cards showcased the couple’s pastimes such as hunting geese and collecting wildlife shaped driftwood, while others reflected current events.